gopher-net/ipvlan-docker-plugin/README.md

 $ godep restore
 ```

-The version of `godbus/dbus` has issues with `vishvananda/netlink` that will lead to this error at build time:
+ There is a `godbus/dbus` version that conflicts with `vishvananda/netlink` that will lead to this error at build time.
+This can appear as libnetwork issues when in fact it is 3rd party drivers.
+Libnetwork also uses Godep for versioning so using those versions would be just as good or even better if keeping with the latest experimental nightly Docker builds:

+Example of the godbus error:

 ```
 ../../../docker/libnetwork/iptables/firewalld.go:75: cannot use c.sysconn.Object(dbusInterface, dbus.ObjectPath(dbusPath)) (type dbus.BusObject) as type *dbus.